 Altai maral is slightly smaller and paler in color than Tian Shan maral, with some minor skull differences.
 Their winter coat is a light grayish-brown or yellowish-brown, the head, neck, belly and legs a dark brown.
 Altai maral stag can be hunted in Russia and Kazakhstan with the best trophies are found in Kazakhstan.

-Hunting for maral stag is organized in Tuva, Krasnoyarsk and Altai regions of Russia and Kazakhstan, usually during the rutting season in September.
+Hunting for maral stag is organized in Tuva, Krasnoyarsk and Altai regions of Russia and Kazakhstan, starting during the rutting season in September.
 Later in the season maral is hunted by stalking or with dogs.
 Horses are frequently used during the hunt.
 Maral hunts, depending on the area and season, can be combined with Siberian Ibex, Siberian roe deer, musk deer, wild boar and bear hunts.